-City of Ballarat Ballarat MEMPlan Issue Date: Review Due: Version: Municipal Emergency Management Dalial at IVIEIVIPIAII May 2016 May 2019 3.0
+Ρ art Seven Appendices - Appendix Nine Page 3 of 12 City of Ballarat Issue Date: Review Due: Version: Municipal Emergency Management Ballarat MEMPlan August 2019 August 2021 4.0

 GLOSSARY

 This glossary defines or explains terms which have a restricted or technical meaning in the context of the emergency management arrangements.
 It does not include all of the words, titles or phrases which are defined or described elsewhere in the manual.